CCIRT/aist-tsn-switch/README.md

 When using the provided designs in this repository, please refer to the following citations:

 CBS:
-> Akram BEN AHMED, Takahiro HIROFUCHI, and Takaaki FUKAI "FPGA-based Network Switch Architecture Supporting Credit Based Shaper for Time Sensitive Networks", The 29th IEEE International Conference on Emerging Technologies and Factory Automation - [ETFA2024](https://ieeexplore.ieee.org/document/10710853), pp. 1-8, Sep 2024
+> Akram BEN AHMED, Takahiro HIROFUCHI, and Takaaki FUKAI "FPGA-based Network Switch Architecture Supporting Credit Based Shaper for Time Sensitive Networks", The 29th IEEE International Conference on Emerging Technologies and Factory Automation - [ETFA2024](./docs/IEEEAccess_June2024_Published_corrected.pdf), pp. 1-8, Sep 2024

 ATS:
 > Akram BEN AHMED, Takahiro HIROFUCHI, and Takaaki FUKAI, "Hardware design and Evaluation of an FPGA-based Network Switch Supporting Asynchronous Traffic Shaping for Time Sensitive Networking", [IEEE Access](https://ieeexplore.ieee.org/document/10658978), vol. 12, pp. 123149-123165, Aug 2024

 ### Erratum Notice
-Unfortunately, we have discovered the presence of a couple of typos in the above published [IEEE Access](https://ieeexplore.ieee.org/document/10658978) article.
+Unfortunately, we have discovered the presence of a couple of typos in the above published IEEE Access article.
-We urge readers to pay attention to these typos as they may compromise the correct understanding of our proposed approach:
+We urge readers to pay attention to these typos and refer to the [Corrected version](https://ieeexplore.ieee.org/document/10658978) as they may compromise the correct understanding of our proposed approach.
+The discovered typos are summarized as follow:

 **Page 5, Section IV.A:**
 > Physical Coding Sublayer (PCS) <br>